Last updated: September 10, 2024. This article has been updated to reflect the most current information and trends.

 • Education: High school diploma or GED

-• Training: Complete a crane operator training program that prepares you for the NCCCO exams (National Commission for the Certification of Crane Operators exams).
+• Training: Complete a crane operator training program that prepares you for the CCO exams (National Commission for the Certification of Crane Operators exams).

 Additional Considerations: